osrf/homebrew-simulation/README.md

 once, merging any of them before all have completed may cause one of them to fail.
 Valid strategies for avoiding build failures due to this issue include:

-* Building bottles for one pull request at a time and waiting until that pull request is merged before starting another build.
+* Build bottles for one pull request at a time and wait until that pull request is merged before starting another build.
 If merging the pull requests is not urgent and you receive GitHub notifications for pull requests to this repository, you can use the following procedure: